Buying an AR-10 is easy, but it can’t deliver that satisfied feeling of knowing you built your own rifle.

 Will it go bang absolutely every time and be “accurate enough” for most purposes?
 Absolutely.

 What’s more, it’s easy to justify building say, a .308 version and a shiny new 6.5 Creedmoor version as well, and you can just about get both for the price of one of the competitors rifles.
-If you’re a quantity over quality person, this is definitely the route to go.

 That does it for the AR-10 lowers!
 I hope this helped your quest for the perfect lower for your next build.
 I would happily stand behind guns built on any of these lowers, and I’d be very nervous about standing in front of them.